srushti-vai/Olympics-Data-Analysis/README.md

 **Pivoting or stacking your data with explanations.**
 - stack by country and gender to break down biometrics average by demographic (agg func = 'mean')
-- pivot the data by player names and have the columns be the games, and values be the medals to see the change in their winnings and improvement through the years
+- DONE: pivot the data by player names and have the columns be the games, and values be the medals to see the change in their winnings and improvement through the years